JoryAnick/bodygarage/README.md

 ## **Access the Final Editions of My Book**

 This directory contains my book, self-published between 2013 and 2015 on Createspace/Amazon.
-It is available in five languages and formats such as PDF and ePub.
+It is available in five languages in PDF format.

 While the book offers valuable insights, some parts are outdated due to changes in product availability, and certain sections are tailored to my unique situation, which may not align with all readers.
 Although the **bodygarage.ca** website was shut down years ago and the book received little attention in terms of views and sales, I’m offering the content here to benefit everyone.
 The included recipes and mineral charts may still serve as useful tools for meal planning.
 Refer to the bibliography and index for more details on what the book has to offer.